elespdn/collation_spelling/readme.md

 #### Proposal:

 # AUTOMATIC COLLATION OF MEDIEVAL LANGUAGES.
-ORTHOGRAPHIC VARIATIONS.
+ISOLATING ORTHOGRAPHIC VARIATIONS.

-check Kestemont for spelling/orthographic

-Spelling variation is a well known challenge for the collation of medieval texts (and not only).
-This is because often, though not always, the scholar needs to distinguish between formal and substantial variation.
-The automatic collation of texts "as they are" would instead identify textual variants, without recognizing one or the other category.
-Formal variation is often dismissed as non relevant for analyzing the relations among the witnesses, for example in stemmatics (even if this has been challenged by Andrews 2016, Analysis of Variation Significance in Artificial Traditions using Stemmaweb).
-What is referred as formal variation may vary, from spelling, to morphological changes.
+When collating texts, scholars often need to distinguish between formal and substantive variation.
+Formal variation is often dismissed as non relevant for analyzing the relations among the witnesses, for example in stemmatics (even if this practice has been challenged by Andrews 2016).
+What is referred as formal variation may vary, from orthographical to morphological changes.

-Spelling variation, in particular, is a kind of formal variation considered non relevant for other than linguistic analysis.
-In the case of automatic collation, spelling instability introduce a number of variations that should be kept distinguished from others (formal or substantive), for easiness of interpretation of the output.
+Orthographical variation, in particular, is a kind of formal variation considered non relevant for other than linguistic analysis.
+In the case of automatic collation, orthographic instability introduces a number of variations that should be kept distinguished from others (formal or substantive), for easiness of interpretation of the output.

 Example 1
 A: Lors conte li rois a la reine coment la dame del lac